 JANUARY 17, 2013

 In Cambridge we share the site with members of Qualcomm's research and development team - experts in augmented reality, app development, user experience design and gesture recognition.
 In fact, if you have a smartphone, we probably invented some of the bits inside it.
-Our Mobile Learning Lab will be in both Cambridge, UK, and San Diego, California.
-Right now, we are recruiting.

 Place-based Learning and Mobile Devices – Part I